ericglau/HyperledgerBesuGenerators/besu-appsody-stacks/java-besu-gradle/README.md

 # Hyperledger Besu Appsody Stack with Gradle

-[Appsody](https://appsody.dev/) stack for developers writing apps on Hyperledger Besu.
+[Appsody](https://appsody.dev/) stack for developers writing Java apps with Hyperledger Besu.

 Developers can initialize a sample project with a single command, and use another command start their development runtime entirely on a container.